IRTF-HRPC/reviews/.gitlab/issue_templates/Suggested-Draft.md

 # Matrix for suggesting drafts/RFCs for analysis

+- Document Name:
+- Link:
+- Who can work on this analysis?:

 ## Content relevance
 - Does the I-D or RFC relate to areas outlined in RFC 8280?
 - Are members of the review team already engaged in the working group?